mildbeard/gal/README.md

         writeline "Hello World";
     }

-Since we know you definitely have Raku installed, let's compile and execute the program into Raku.

-    $ gal -r Hello.gal Hello.raku

-    $ cat Hello.raku
-    sub MAIN() {
-        say "Hello World";
-    }

-    $ rakudo Hello.raku
-    Hello World

-The gal compiler can also produce Python 3.
-You need to have Python installed.
-To find out, try the following command.

-    $ python --version

-Let's try hello world in Python.
+We assume you have Python3 installed.

-    $ gal -p Hello.gal Hello.py
+    $ gal python Hello.gal Hello.py

     $ cat Hello.py
     if __name__ == '__main__':
         print("Hello World")

-    $ python Hello.py
+    $ python3 Hello.py
     Hello World

 You can also produce Javascript.
 To run it on the server side, you could use Node.js.